TOSIT-IO/tdp-website/content/pages/1.discover/1.usages/index.en.md

 # Platform usages

 TDP is based on proven, reliable and scalable components from the Hadoop eco-system.
-At scale, HDFS and YARN based architectures are economycally cheaper than object storage and offer unmatched massive throughput.

 ## Architectures